keqichen/msk-board/README.md

 This application uses an in-memory database loaded from `sample-data.json`. **Data resets on page refresh**.
 For production use, you'd want to replace this with a proper backend API.

 ### Frontend GraphQL Resolvers
-I've implemented GraphQL resolvers in the frontend (src/apollo/resolvers.ts) to handle queries and mutations against the in-memory data store.
+I've implemented GraphQL resolvers in the frontend (`src/apollo/resolvers.ts`) to handle queries and mutations against the in-memory data store.
 Normally, resolvers would live on the backend, but for this demo I wanted to simulate a full GraphQL API without requiring a separate server.

 ### No Authentication / Permissions

-The application doesn't implement authentication/permissions.
+The application doesn't implement authentication/role-based permissions.
 All actions are attributed to a default "Admin" user.

 ### MUI DataGrid Pro Licence